mdzinic06/05-AnimatedGlobe-dzim/README.md

-# 05-Template_6000.057f-dzim
+# Animated Globe

-Template for Unity projects.
-Easy download and insert the project in unity and start it after you
+## Creating Project
+I use a public generated template for unity projects, you can find it on my github account.
+After you create a new repository you can clone the project onto your ssd.

+## Importing it to unity
+In the UnityHub chose the option import project from Hard Disk and chose the project you cloned from your github account.